mukeenanyafiq/cms_sekolahku_api/README.md

 # Contribute
 This module is not complete yet.
 There are still hopefully more information to acquire that haven't been implemented in this API.

 Most of the information were completely private and couldn't be acquired, and making it public from the school's organization will help this module grows bigger.
-Alternative way: making an algorithm.
+Alternative way: making an algorithm. (could be risky when the website is modified to not look the same as the [CMS Sekolahku](https://sekolahku.web.id))

 However, with your help, it would be a lot faster to complete this project!

 You can do:
-- Try help changing something in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) or
+- Try help adding/changing something (example: my bad code) in this project by making a new [pull request!](https://github.com/mukeenanyafiq/cms_sekolahku_api/pulls) or
 - If you find any issues/suggestions regarding about this module, make a new [issue!](https://github.com/mukeenanyafiq/cms_sekolahku_api/issues/new)